ceschini/ceschini/README.md

 ### Hi there 👋

-My name is Lucas Mayer Ceschini, I'm a Computer Vision and Machine Learning developer at Pix Force, and a Computer Science student at Unisinos.
-I'm currently learning about Flask, OpenCV and Tensorflow.
+My name is Lucas Mayer Ceschini, I'm a Computer Vision and Machine Learning engineer at Pix Force.
+I'm currently learning about Flask, OpenCV, Tensorflow and PyTorch.